aijose/CppND-Capstone-Nibbles/README.md

 The key classes in the code are listed below:

-* **Snake:** This class data and methods that model the properties and behavior of a single snake.
-The agent behind a snake can be a human or a computer.
+* **Snake:** This data and methods in this class model the properties and behavior of a single snake.
+The agent behind a snake can be a human or a computer/machine.

-* **Game:** This class brings together all the elements of the game, such as the snakes, layout, food, etc. There is only one instance of this class.

-* **Controller:** The controller handles input from the player(s) and controls the snake(s) movement accordingly.
+* **Controller:** The controller handles input from the human player(s) and directs the snake(s) motion accordingly.

-* **Renderer:** This class is responsible for displaying the different components of the game at each frame of the game.
+* **Renderer:** This class is responsible for displaying the different components of the game at each time frame.
 Besides the snakes, it is responsible for displaying the walls (blocked cells), food and scores.

+* **Game:** This class brings together all the elements of the game, such as the snakes, layout, food, etc..
+It contains multiple snakes and invokes the controller and renderer.
+There is only one instance of the game class.

   The structure of each of the above classes and their relationships are shown below: